 Chairman & Founder

-Rayne is a graduate student at Oxford studying Chinese legal practices and technology.
+Rayne is a graduate student at Oxford studying Chinese artificial intelligence and technology.
 At Georgetown, Rayne focused on International Relations, Asian Studies and Mandarin Chinese.
 After graduation, Rayne hopes to pursue a career in international trade law and diplomacy.
 Within the academic realm, he is interested in the rule of law in China, global energy security, U.S. national security and the political economy of foreign direct investment.

 President & founder